 The story of Bunker Hill is the story of at least three neighborhoods — maybe more.
 There’s the posh, Victorian neighborhood of the late 19th Century.
-There’s also the diverse, working class neighborhood celebrated in noir fictions of the early 20th Century.
+There’s also the diverse, working-class neighborhood celebrated in noir fictions of the early 20th Century.
 Today, there’s the contemporary neighborhood, a collection of corporate high-rises and high culture.
 As an explorer of neighborhoods, I’m most interested in the latter.
-To vote for Los Angeles neighborhoods to be the subject of future episodes of California Fool’s Gold, click here.

 Bunker Hill is first and foremost, a topographic prominence, a hill named after another in the Charlestown neighborhood Boston, Massachusetts.
 It’s part of the Elysian Hills, a chain of sandy siltstone landforms with minor imbedded conglomerate that stretches from Griffith Park to Downtown.
 Before the arrival of humans, the hills and surrounding area was home to black walnuts, bobcats, California Kingsnakes, Coastal Whiptails, Garter snakes, Gopher snakes, grizzly bears, Mountain Kingsnakes, mountain lions, oaks, steelhead, sycamores, Western fence lizards, and other forms of life.

 The first humans entered the picture some 13,000 years ago and were the ancestors of the modern Chumash people.
 Some 3,500 years ago, they were joined by the ancestors of the Tongva, who arrived from the east.
 There is evidence of battles between the two on the Channel Islands, but for the most part, the Chumash seem to have by then almost entirely abandoned inland Los Angeles for the coast and islands and the Tongva established villages throughout modern Los Angeles.
 At least two, Maaw’nga and Yaangna, were located near the base of the hill.